 There are very few companies like Paladino and Company.
 Our boutique consultancy has built a strong reputation by working on some of the highest-profile real estate projects in the world, and we work on several projects simultaneously delivering sustainable solutions to hospitality, multifamily, higher education, government, and commercial real estate projects coast-to-coast.

 We have a well-rounded team including designers, engineering types, creative types, numbers crunchers, and writers.
 What connects us all is our commitment to leadership, learning, and the excellent delivery of sustainability strategies.

 We asked members of the Paladino team to share what they have learned since joining this one-of-a-kind firm.
 Some have been here for weeks, others have been here for decades.
 Curious to know if you would fit in at Paladino?
-Here’s some insight into Paladino through the eyes of our current team you might begin to understand if this is the right company for you.
+Here’s some insight into Paladino through the eyes of our current team.

 Then check out our Careers page.

 In my first week, I’ve learned that Paladino and Company is a well-oiled machine with an all-hands-on-deck attitude.
 Everyone here is talented, knowledgeable, passionate, and curious about sustainable design, AND they’re so kind, personable, and approachable.
 We do awesome work because we love what we do, and we’re positioned to make the world a better place.
 Really, we get to do that every day!